-I’m going to veer from my usual geek/parenting posts to talk about how I started my business without spending any money or taking on any debt.
+I’m going to veer from my usual geek/parenting posts to talk about starting a business without spending any money or taking on any debt.
 This is geared toward retail and craft business, but I think some of the principles could apply to any business.

 This isn’t an overnight solution.
 It’s a long-term method for people who are ready to get started working toward their goals instead of just talking about them and dreaming.